liaoliao666/usequery/docs/guides/mutations.md

 Even with just variables, mutations aren't all that special, but when used with the `onSuccess` option, the [Query Client's `invalidateQueries` method](../reference/QueryClient#queryclientinvalidatequeries) and the [Query Client's `setQueryData` method](../reference/QueryClient#queryclientsetquerydata), mutations become a very powerful tool.

 > IMPORTANT: The `mutate` function is an asynchronous function, which means you cannot use it directly in an event callback.
 If you need to access the event in `onSubmit` you need to wrap `mutate` in another function.
-This is due to [Vue event pooling](https://reactjs.org/docs/events.html#event-pooling).
+This is due to [React event pooling](https://reactjs.org/docs/events.html#event-pooling).

 ```js
 // This will not work